kgxsz/devops-101/part-four/README.md

 **Note:** be very careful to put the `-c` and the `aws` command on separate lines.
 You'll also need to select `Clean Working Directory` in the stage settings, you should know how to do that by now.

-So this task uses the AWS cli's S3 tool to upload our jars to an S3 bucket called "devops-part-four" which was provisioned as part of our infrastructure stack.
+So this task uses the AWS CLI's S3 tool to upload our jars to an S3 bucket called "devops-part-four" which was provisioned as part of our infrastructure stack.
 It should now be clear why we wanted to give our CI slave instance an IAM role that allows it to run AWS S3 commands.

 There's one last thing we need to do before we go and rerun this pipeline.
 We need to pull the jars down from the Go server so as to upload them to S3: